 The summer heat is here with repeated declarations of “I’m bored” from the kids.
-We have compiled a list of local pools and splash pads that provide a perfect way to beat the heat and to keep the kids entertained.
+We have compiled a list of local pools and splash pads that provide a perfect way to beat the heat and to keep the kids entertained, along with additional updates we’ve received regarding COVID-related restrictions.

 520 Conneaut Ave., Bowling Green